beel-platform/beel-platform/README.md

 * __Docker__ is a tool that provides containers, an additional layer of abstraction and automation of _operating system level_ virtualization on Linux, Windows and MacOS.
-By using Docker __blue__ it's capable of distributing environments to development teams in a standardize and reliable way.
+By using Docker, __blue__ it's capable of distributing environments to development teams in a standardize and reliable way.

 The approach that __blue__ follows allows the operations team to focus on the